MEDIA CONTACT: Mark E. Brady, Chief Spokesperson, 240-508-7930

 The Mission: Lifeline initiative provides tools, training and other resources to support heart attack care following protocols from the most recent evidence-based treatment guidelines.
 Mission: Lifeline’s EMS recognition program recognizes emergency medical services for their efforts in improving systems of care to rapidly identify suspected heart attack patients, promptly notify the medical center and trigger an early response from the awaiting hospital personnel.

 “EMTs and paramedics play a vital part in the system of care for those who have heart attacks,” said Tim Henry, M.D., Chair of the Mission: Lifeline Acute Coronary Syndrome Subcommittee.
 “Since they often are the first medical point of contact, they can save precious minutes of treatment time by activating the emergency response system that alerts hospitals to an incoming heart attack patient.
-We applaud the Prince George’s County Fire/EMS Department for achieving this award in following evidence-based guidelines in the treatment of people who have severe heart attacks.”
+We applaud our providers for achieving this award in following evidence-based guidelines in the treatment of people who have severe heart attacks.”